athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Irlgaunt.md

     desc: "DC 31, attack +21; __6th __  _[[Spells/Speak with Stones|Stone Tell]]_; __4th __  _[[Spells/One with Stone|Meld into Stone (At will)]]_, _[[Spells/Shape Stone|Shape Stone (At will)]]_"

   - name: "Regurgitate Gastrolith"
     desc: "`pf2:2` (acid,primal) The irlgaunt violently regurgitates a melonsized clot of brittle stone supernaturally infused with digestive enzymes.
-The stone and acid explode on impact within a range of 30 feet, dealing 7d6 piercing damage and 7d6 acid damage to creatures in a 20-foot burst (DC 33 Reflex check save).\n\nThe irlgaunt can't Regurgitate Gastroliths for 1d4 rounds."
+The stone and acid explode on impact within a range of 30 feet, dealing 7d6 piercing damage and 7d6 acid damage to creatures in a @Template[burst|distance:20] (DC 33 Reflex check save).\n\nThe irlgaunt can't Regurgitate Gastroliths for 1d4 rounds."

   - name: "Stone Step"
     desc: "  The irlgaunt ignores difficult terrain composed of rocks and stone."